IBM/aspera-cli/docs/README.erb.md

 Some sub-commands appear after entity selection, e.g. `<%=cmd%> aoc admin res node do 8669 browse /`: `browse` is a sub-command of `node`.

+#### Positional Arguments

+Positional Arguments are typically mandatory values for a command, such as entity creation data.

+It could also be designed as an option, but since it is mandatory and typically creation parameters need not be set in a configuration file, then it is better to use a positional argument, and not define specific options.

+The advantages of using a positional argument instead of an option for the same are that the command line is shorter(no option name, just the position) and the value is clearly mandatory.

+The disadvantage is that it is not possible to define a default value in a configuration file or environment variable like for options.
+Nevertheless, [Extended Values](#extended) syntax is supported, so it is possible to retrieve a value from the configuration file or environment variable (using `@preset:`).

+If a Positional Arguments begins with `-`, then either use the `@val:` syntax (see [Extended Values](#extended)), or use the `--` separator (see below).

+A few positional arguments are optional, they are located at the end of the command line.

 #### Options

 All options, e.g. `--log-level=debug`, are command line arguments that: